 Determining the standoff distance from the centroid is critical to keeping the USVs in view and promoting quality imagery.
 When the USVs are close together, the standoff distance can be reduced and the UAV can capture closer imagery and a less distorted perspective.
-However, when the USVs are further apart, the distance must increase and the camera tilt upward to keep USVs in view.
-This component of the algorithm will borrow from [1], which demonstrated choosing an appropriate distance based on sensor angle, overall speed of targets, target spread and error margins.
+However, when the USVs are further apart, the distance must increase and the camera must tilt upward to keep USVs in view.
+This component of the algorithm will borrow from [1], which demonstrated choosing an appropriate distance based on sensor angle, overall speed of targets, target spread, and error margins.

 The predicted path can also reduce the amount of UAV movements in order to reduce the energy consumption.
 Instead of constantly repositioning the UAV based on the current state of the USVs, the UAV can select a position that is expected to keep the USVs in view for some duration.
 While the UAV is in position, it can continue to track the USVs by tilting and zooming the camera while adjusting vehicle yaw.